GuanjieLyu/GuanjieLyu.github.io/content/authors/admin/_index.md

     label: Download my resume
 ---

-<p>Hello, and welcome to my homepage!
-I am a Postdoctoral Fellow at Dalhousie University, working under the supervision of
-  <a href="https://sites.google.com/view/cindyfeng" target="_blank" style="color: black; text-decoration: underline; text-decoration-color: #0066cc;">Dr. Cindy Feng</a>.
-  Before that, I earned my PhD degree at the University of Windsor in 2024, under the supervision of
+Hello, and welcome to my homepage!
+I am a Postdoctoral Fellow at Dalhousie University, working under the supervision of [Dr. Cindy Feng](https://sites.google.com/view/cindyfeng).
+Before that, I earned my PhD degree at the University of Windsor in 2024, under the supervision of [Dr. Mohamed Belalia](https://www.uwindsor.ca/science/math/704/faculty-dr-mohamed-belalia).
-  <a href="https://www.uwindsor.ca/science/math/704/faculty-dr-mohamed-belalia" target="_blank" style="color: black; text-decoration: underline; text-decoration-color: #0066cc; font-weight: bold;">Dr. Mohamed Belalia</a>.</p>

 My research primarily focuses on Bernstein polynomials and copula modeling, with applications in statistics and data analysis.
 I appreciate any comments or advice on my research and look forward to potential collaborations.
 Feel free to contact me at guanjielyu@gmail.com.